obsidiansystems/obelisk/guides/app-deploy.md

 ## e) Deploy an iOS app

 Verify that you can see the device from XCode and you have installed a Provisioning profile that links your Apple Developer Id and the Device identifier.
-The workflow depends on wether or not you are an independent developer or part of an organization and is out of scope for this manual.
+The workflow depends on whether or not you are an independent developer or part of an organization and is out of scope for this manual.

 ![](./assets/Screen%20Shot%202019-12-18%20at%201.35.04%20PM.png)